-- 3. Licensing: All residential centers, group boarding homes, child placing agencies and foster homes must be licensed by DCF Foster Care Licensing Division.
-Please note, regardless of ages served, all residential facilities (excluding TLP and CIP level of service) will be required to obtain a DCF license. - 4.
-Suicide Precautions: All children, aged five (5) years and older shall be assessed for suicidal ideations and/or self-injurious behaviors and the assessment shall be maintained in the child's file.
-Upon identification of these behaviors the facility shall immediately make referral(s) for appropriate services. - 5.
-Child/Youth Financial Accounts: All the child's/youth's finances that are accrued during placement shall be released to the child/youth or the child's/youth's guardian, upon discharge.
-Policy and Procedure shall be maintained regarding tracking child/youth finances. - 6.
-Professional Conduct: All residential facilities shall have written policy and procedure pertaining to staff professional conduct. - 7.
+- 9. Child/Youth Financial Accounts: All the child's/youth's finances that are accrued during placement shall be released to the child/youth or the child's/youth's guardian, upon discharge.
+Policy and Procedure shall be maintained regarding tracking child/youth finances. - 10.
+Professional Conduct: All residential facilities shall have written policy and procedure pertaining to staff professional conduct. - 11.
 Education/Enrollment: All residential facilities shall contact the appropriate school, or equivalent educational program of origin, to begin the enrollment process immediately upon accepting placement of the child/youth.
-Documentation of all contacts and steps taken with educational facilities to enroll the child/youth shall be maintained in the child's/youth's file.
-Children/Youth shall be immediately enrolled in a new school if it is not in their best interest to stay in the school of origin.
+Documentation of all contacts and steps taken with regarding educational facilities to enroll the child/youth shall be maintained in the child's/youth's file.
 Immediate enrollment means that a child/youth shall be enrolled in a new school as soon as possible in order to prevent educational discontinuity.
 Residential facilities shall ensure routine communications between the staff and any educational program in which a child/youth is placed and shall participate in the development of an Individual Education Plan (IEP) for children/youth, when appropriate.